 Why is everyone talking about net zero emissions targets all of a sudden?

-This explosion of interest in net zero was driven by the Intergovernmental Panel on Climate Change’s Special Report Global Warming of 1.5°C, released late 2018.
-This report made it clear to the world’s governments the vital importance of net zero as an interim goal in the response to climate change.
-This has seen many governments — local, state and national — around the world set their own net zero goals.
+The Intergovernmental Panel on Climate Change’s recent report was described as a code red for humanity.
+This report made it clear to the world’s governments the vital importance of getting to net zero as fast as possible and setting strong interim targets.
+This has seen many more governments — local, state and national — around the world set their own net zero goals.